 Instructions

-- When ready to serve, sprinkle the cake with pinches of flaky salt, cut into wedges, and serve.
-The cake keeps well for several days; I like to store it airtight in the refrigerator, but be sure to serve it at room temperature so the frosting softens.
+- The cake keeps well for several days; I like to store it airtight in the refrigerator, but be sure to serve it at room temperature so the frosting softens.

 Notes